 The station currently houses a Low-Volume Air Sampler (LVAS) to measure PM2.5, and a Tapered Element Oscillating Microbalance (TEOM) instrument to measure PM10.
 The LVAS and TEOM data are used to report against the Australian air quality standards.
 These data undergo a validation process prior to publication.
 The station also includes a DRX DustTrack (optical particle counter) to measure indicative PM2.5 and PM10 for real-time public information.
 Real-time plots (with 10-minute updates) of the DustTrak data can be found on the Launceston Real-time Air Quality page.

-Graphs of annual validated data are available via the
+Graphs of annual validated data (LVAS and TEOM) are available via the

 validated data portal.

-The National Environment Protection Measure standards for the species measured at the Launceston Monitoring Station are:
+The National Environment Protection Measure standards for the species measured at this station are: